ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 {% capture exercise %}

 <h3> Exercise 5.1.1 </h3>
-<p style="font-size:18px;">As a first exercise, try to figure out what the output of the below
+<p >As a first exercise, try to figure out what the output of the below
 function will be without executing it!</p>

 {::options parse_block_html="true" /}